zikula/core/docs/LayoutDesign/Menus/CustomTemplates.md

 This one should be used as the standard template unless you are certain these features are not needed (note that some provided attributes or options will not work without this template).

-The second is used within the MenuModule itself to provide the item actions in the admin interface.
+The second is used within the MenuBundle itself to provide the item actions in the admin interface.
 It is customized to remove the label and provide a tooltip instead.

 You may customize and specify your own template as needed for your custom application.